Note: This tutorial has been updated due to Firefox removing legacy add-ons from the repository.

 I decided to try out Safari and I was able to import my history and bookmarks from Google Chrome, but there’s no option to import passwords, unfortunately.
 I rely a lot on saved passwords to access a lot of websites and I definitely wouldn’t be able to use Safari if I was unable to somehow find a way to import these passwords from Google Chrome.

-- Enable password export
+- Enable password export in Google Chrome

 - Prepare the exported passwords for Firefox

 - Import the passwords from Firefox to Safari

 – Go to Chrome password settings [Manage Passwords] and let the passwords fully load.
 This might take a while depending on your machine how many saved passwords you have.

 – At the top right, click the menu button and select Export.